linzhangUCA/3321tpl-deep_learning_autopilot/README.md

 - The autopilot model will be tested and showcased on the race track as shown below.
 ![race_track](111_raceway.png)

+- For the final demonstration, set and start the BearCart at the "Start/Finish Line".
+- Release the autopilot after the instructor's verbal cue.
+- Operators may follow and correct the robot if any unexpected situation (crash, stuck, off-track, etc.) happened.
+Be familiar with the `PAUSE` button.
+- The time cost to finish a lap and the number of human corrections/interferences will be recorded.
 - (100%) The autopilots are expected to drive the vehicles autonomously.
 Any human interference will take 5% off the total score.
+- Each team has 5 attempts.
+Each attempt should not last over 2 minutes.